 Students begin the program by completing one laboratory rotation with a MSTP faculty preceptor prior to the start of the first year of medical school.
-During this time, students also attend the MSTP Monday Research Seminar, the MSTP Annual Retreat, and other social activities that welcome new students to the MSTP, the University of Minnesota and to Minneapolis/St. Paul.
-The first year of Medical School begins in mid-August.
-The University of Minnesota Medical School curriculum integrates core basic scientific and clinical education from the start of the first year of training.
-In the fall semester, students complete 3 integrated courses that link science and clinical medicine:
+During this time, students also attend the MSTP Monday Research Meeting, the MSTP Annual Retreat, and other social activities that welcome new students to the MSTP, the University of Minnesota and to the Twin Cities.

 The MSTP PhD graduate phase can be completed in 12 different partner graduate programs.
 Students enter the graduate phase in the fall with the other MSTP and PhD students entering the program that year.
-During the first year of the graduate phase, MSTP students focus on completing graduate coursework and identifying a suitable thesis research project.
+During the first year of the graduate phase, MSTP students complete graduate coursework and continue to solidify their thesis research project.
 In general, graduate coursework is completed within the first 1-1.5 years of the graduate phase.
 Medical School coursework can be utilized to fulfill some graduate course requirements.
 Preliminary examinations, both oral and written, are typically completed no later than the end of the second year of the graduate phase.
 Opportunities to obtain formal teaching experience are also available in each program.

-MSTP students are strongly encouraged to seek independent funding by submitting a NIH F30 fellowship application (or other comparable external fellowship) no later than the end of the first year of the graduate phase.
-A number of graduate-level courses in grant writing and presentation skills are available, and the MSTP provides additional resources to facilitate the successful submission of fellowship applications.
+MSTP students are strongly encouraged to seek independent funding by submitting a NIH F-award fellowship application (or other comparable external fellowship) no later than the middle of the second year of the graduate phase.
+A number of graduate-level courses in grant writing and presentation skills are available, and the MSTP provides additional resources and support to facilitate the successful submission of fellowship applications.

-Beginning in the second year of the graduate phase, MSTP students participate in the MSTP Clinical Continuity and Mentoring Program, which is a series of three year-long clinical continuity experiences.
-Students select a MSTP clinical mentor and meet with the mentor one-on-one for an average of one day per month.
+Beginning in the second year of the graduate phase, MSTP students participate in the MSTP Clinical Continuity and Mentoring Program, which is a series of three year-long clinical continuity experiences that earn MD elective credit.
+Students select an MSTP clinical mentor and meet with the mentor one-on-one for an average of one day per month.
 These meetings involve clinically-focused activities that are developed by the student and mentor and help the student maintain and develop clinical skills, integrate the student into the academic culture of the mentor's clinical community, allow the student to observe the mentor in leadership activities, and provide an opportunity to learn time management skills critical to success as a physician scientist.